 Maryellen Brogan works as an Instructional Specialist for Middle School for Cecil County Public Schools in Maryland.
 She has been an administrator, professional developer and educator for 29 years.
 After graduating with a Bachelor of Science Degree in Elementary Education and Special Education from West Virginia University, she worked in a variety of special education positions grades K-8.
 She earned her Masters of Science Degree in Technology from Johns Hopkins University and became a Technology Resource Specialist who provided professional development and support services in the area of instructional technology.
 She was responsible for co-designing and implementing the LAPTOPS program that has provided over 75% of the teachers in her district with a personal computer intended for instructional use.
 Since earning her administrative certification she has been working hand in hand with administrators and teachers in the school improvement process.
 She is charged with facilitating professional development at the county level in the areas of concept based instruction, classroom management, intervention, and content planning.
 She believes in Kagan Cooperative Learning as the vehicle to build highly effective classrooms and meet the social and academic needs of all students.

-Christi Brown has been in education for 18 years and has been an internationally certified Kagan Trainer for the last 5 years.
+Christi Brown has been in education for over 20 years and has been an internationally certified Kagan Trainer since 2003.
 She was Teacher of the Year for Berkley Elementary School, a Kagan Model School, in 2001.
 Christi received a Bachelor of Arts degree in Music, Master of Arts in teaching, and Master Class Level of Orff training from the University of Memphis, in Memphis Tennessee.
 She completed her Orff Apprenticeship at Eastman School of Music in Rochester, New York.
 She is a co-author of two music resource books: Cooperative Learning and Music and Match Mine: Music.
 Christi has worked with teachers in Spain, Singapore, Malaysia, Germany, Newfoundland, England, and all over the United States.
 Christi brings her boundless enthusiasm and practical teaching background into all of her dynamic trainings.